 Whether seeking a ride to a physician's office or to the nutrition center, or looking for information on driver safety, older New Yorkers need to know where they can get assistance to meet their transportation needs.

-Transportation is a critical component in the array of services provided by the Area Agencies on Aging (AAAs) and their local partners in New York State.
-Many older adults utilize the transportation services offered by the aging network to enable them to gain access to needed services and maintain their dignity, independence, and ties to their communities.
+Transportation is a pivotal component in the array of services provided by the area agencies on aging and their local partners in New York State.
+All local area agencies on aging throughout the state devote resources to support community transportation for older adults.
+Older adults use transportation services to access needed services and to maintain their dignity, independence, and ties to their communities.

 Transportation to Appointments

 Some local offices for the aging and senior centers offer transportation to doctor appointments, nutrition sites, shopping or other vital destinations.
 Contact your local office for the aging or senior center to find out what may be available in your area.